facetothefate/FT/README.md

 	</ul>
 }
 ```
-You can call the template function inside a template function by the this pointer
+You can call the template function inside a template function by the <b>this</b> pointer

-You don't need a "while" since we have template function
+You don't need a "while" since we have template functions

 ```
 template fab(n:Number){